MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-edit.md

 * Update data parsing or filtering logic for your data stream
 * Change data destination (for example, send data to an Azure table, as this option isn't directly offered as part of the DCR-based custom log wizard)

 In this tutorial, you first set up ingestion of a custom log.
-Then you modify the KQL transformation for your custom log to include additional filtering and apply the changes to your DCR.
+Then, you modify the KQL transformation for your custom log to include additional filtering and apply the changes to your DCR.
 Finally, we're going to combine all editing operations into a single PowerShell script, which can be used to edit any DCR for any of the above mentioned reasons.

 ## Set up new custom log